loki3/flexagonator/docs/script.md

 Use the `{normalizeIds:true}` command to change the leaf ids so they match the order the leaves occur in the unfolded template.
 Then it's simpler to use `leafProps` to assign properties to leaves.
+Note that the `setLabels` automatically normalizes the ids for this reason.

 ### the `setFace` & `unsetFace` commands